olgupila/STORM-AI-devkit-2025/docs/README.md

 ## Contact us

-TODO: fix
+You can reach us at ai_challenge@mit.edu.
-Submit an issue to the github repo or email us at ai_challenge@mit.edu.
+If you have any questions regarding the devkit upon its release, submit an issue to the Github repo.